tdwg/bdq/tg2/_review/index.md

 #### 1.1.1 Purpose of this document (non-normative)

 This document serves as the central gateway and index for the Biodiversity Data Quality (BDQ) standard.
 It provides a high level overview of the standard and contains links to the normative documents that formally define its specifications.
-Aditionally, it directs diverse audiences to supporting resources designed to facilitate the understanding and effective implementation of BDQ within their specific communities and operational environments.
+Additionally, it directs diverse audiences to supporting resources designed to facilitate the understanding and effective implementation of BDQ within their specific communities and operational environments.

 ### 1.2 Audience for the BDQ Standard (non-normative)